-The NRC has issued two to three reports per year.
+The NRC has issued reports since 2010.
 Each covers trends in fundraising results and a special topic.

-Special Report about Campaigns, released January 2016.
+Special Report about Capital Campaigns, released January 2016.
 Also includes mid-year fundraising receipt data for 2015.

 Winter 2015 covered results for all of 2014 receipts plus special sections on planned giving and the relationship between the CEO and the development team.

 Summer 2014 covered mid-year results for that year plus a more detailed examination of results by subsector and summaries of the concerns expressed by fundraisers whose organizations were not on track to meet fundraising goals: organizational capacity, shifts in donor priorities, and larger economic concerns.

 A Special Issue on Annual Funds, released July 2014, covers best practices in fundraising for current operating needs.
 An infographic of those findings is available here.

 Winter 2014 covered fundraising results for all of 2013 and included a section showing the share of funds raised from different donor types (individuals, bequests, foundations, and corporations).